Driving in Poland – general rules, tips, and advice, about driving in Poland.

 You are a tourist in Poland, then you are fine.

-You are a resident in Poland, then you have to register your vehicle.
+You are a resident of Poland, then you have to register your vehicle.

 Check the terms and conditions of your insurance before coming to Poland and make sure it is valid here as well.
 Insurers can apply different rules in each country.